ZuliusRoolf/website/JOURNAL.md

 My solution is to use ID of whatever class that is supposed to be deleted if irrelevant.
 A tricky one is the "About" link whenever there is no "about text" to be display.
 As the "About" link is the first in the biography__links it is supposed to be the template for all other biography links, but those can't have IDs as they won't be unique.
 Perhaps another solution will rise when I process the template in JavaScript, but for now it is still a bit of a hassle.

+#### HTML Portfolio Template

+Now the portfolio template is done!
+It was much harder to give names to as everything is a `project__<insert name>` relation, but I got some good names at the end.
+I marked the "[Update style classes to follow BEM](#august-04)" as done even though there is no style classes that are updated.
+The intention was to update class names in HTML to make CSS the next step in development.
+Don't think I have enough time for JavaScript today, unfortunately.
+Will aim to fix it tomorrow :)